BradleyNeild/CanLookup-Docker/README.md

 ## Support

-For support, contact [bradleyeneild@gmail.com] or file an issue in the project's issue tracker.
+For support, contact bradleyeneild@gmail.com or file an issue in the project's issue tracker.

-## License

-[Include license information here if applicable]